 Instant Pot gnocchi soup is creamy and delicious comfort food I tell you!
-With just a few ingredients and some bread on the side you too can enjoy this Instant Pot soup too tonight. (affiliate links present)
+With just a few ingredients and some bread on the side you too can enjoy this Instant Pot soup too tonight.
+I will show you how to make this creamy and even a dairy free option too. (affiliate links present, originally published 3/20)

 - Olive oil

-- breasts, thighs, or could use leftover rotisserie chicken
+- breasts, thighs, or could use leftover sous vide or rotisserie chicken

 - Chicken stock or chicken broth

 - Half and half or heavy cream

 If you do make it yourself, or want to buy it packaged in bulk, it is best to freeze it uncooked as soon as they are shaped.
 Arrange the gnocchi in a single layer on a baking pan.

 Then place the pan in a level position in the freezer.
 Freeze until solid which will take about 3 hours.
 Frozen gnocchi packaged correctly in airtight containers or bags can be stored for 4 to 6 weeks.

 This is a favorite Instant Pot soup amongst my kids next to our Instant Pot clam chowder recipe.
 I think it’s because it’s really packed with flavorful ingredients and so creamy.
 Often times I will just use leftover meat from the night before or rotisserie from the store which adds a lot more flavor too.